-verb common collocations example catch a cold, the flu, a chill, pneumonia I got soaking wet and caught a cold. contract [formal] a disease, malaria, typhoid Uncle Jess contracted malaria while he was working in Africa. develop [formal] (lung/breast) cancer, diabetes, AIDS, arthritis, Alzheimer's disease My grandfather developed Alzheimer's disease and could no longer remember things or recognise people. suffer from asthma, hay fever, backache She has suffered from asthma all her life. have an attack of bronchitis, asthma, hay fever, diarrhoea She had an attack of hay fever and was sneezing non-stop. be diagnosed with (lung/breast) cancer, AIDS, leukaemia, autism a, autism He was diagnosed with lung cancer and died a year later. suffer / sustain [formal] (major/minor/serious/head) injuries The driver sustained serious head injuries in the crash.
+verb common collocations example catch a cold, the flu, a chill, pneumonia I got soaking wet and caught a cold. contract [formal] a disease, malaria, typhoid Uncle Jess contracted malaria while he was working in Africa. develop [formal] (lung/breast) cancer, diabetes, AIDS, arthritis, Alzheimer's disease My grandfather developed Alzheimer's disease and could no longer remember things or recognise people. suffer from asthma, hay fever, backache She has suffered from asthma all her life. have an bronchitis, asthma, hay fever, diarrhoea She had an attack of hay fever and was sneezing non-stop. be diagnosed with (lung/breast) cancer, AIDS, leukaemia, autism He was diagnosed with lung cancer and died a year later. suffer / sustain [formal] injuries in the crash.